top of page

 Here’s a slightly different, and completely free, opportunity for anyone who loves performing!
 Why not try out at an audition?
 Most are free to join, and you can usually pre-sign up or simply turn up on the day.
 It’s a fantastic way to build confidence, make new friends, and try something different.

-Over the summer, I went to two Disney auditions held at Base Dance Studios and Pineapple Dance Studios, and it was such a fun experience.
-I met amazing new friends who I still keep in touch with, and I got a taste of what a professional audition feels like.
+Over the summer, I went to two Disney auditions held at Base Dance Studios and Pineapple Dance Studios.
+It was such a fun experience!
+I met amazing new friends who I still keep in touch with.
+Plus, I got a taste of what a professional audition feels like.

-As someone interested in performing, it was both inspiring and exciting, plus, I got to explore the famous studios and even perform there, all without spending a penny!
+As someone interested in performing, it was both inspiring and exciting.
+I even got to explore the famous studios and perform there, all without spending a penny!

 Making the Most of London

 London can be expensive, but it doesn’t have to be.
-Some of my favourite memories there have cost absolutely nothing and have happened by stumbling upon hidden gems and going for spontaneous adventures.
-Whether you’re after history, views, or, like me, anything with theatre and the arts then there’s something free (and fun) waiting around every corner.
+Some of my favourite memories there have cost absolutely nothing.
+They happened by stumbling upon hidden gems and going for spontaneous adventures.
+Whether you’re after history, views, or, like me, anything with theatre and the arts, there’s something free (and fun) waiting around every corner.

 Comments